Del Shores: Film

 While Daddy's Dyin': Who's Got the Will? was still playing, Shores wrote a screenplay for a film version, starring.
 His manager invited director Jack Fisk and his wife, actress Sissy Spacek, to see the play.
 Fisk, who had an existing deal with Propaganda Films, took an interest in directing the adaptation, and the company agreed to produce the film using Shores' screenplay.
 The film adaptation was released in 1990 by MGM.
 Around this time, Shores also signed a deal with Warner Brothers.
 After writing the script Sordid Lives in 1999, he created his own independent company to fund and produce.
 The film premiered at the Palm Beach International Film Festival on February 4, 2000, and was given an eight-theater limited run from May 11, 2001, to April 20, 2003, grossing a total of $1.1 million.
 In 2013, Shores wrote, produced and directed a film adaptation of Southern Baptist Sissies.
 Shores wrote, produced, and directed A Very Sordid Wedding, a sequel film in the Sordid Lives series, which was released in 2017.

 Other ventures

 Shores has performed stand-up gigs in Los Angeles and Florida.
 In 2019, Shores founded a Del Shores Foundation, a nonprofit organization dedicated to discovering and supporting LGBTQ creative voices from the American South.
+He appeared in an episode of House Hunters on January 31, 2026.